Representing Yourself at Your Family Law Trial: Definitions of Words Commonly Used in Family Law Cases

 Balance of Probabilities: In court, the judge decides on a “balance of probabilities” that one party’s claim is more believable than the other party’s claim.

-Best Interests of the Child: The judges use a test called the “Best Interests of the Child” test to decide custody, access and guardianship.
+Best Interests of the Child: The judges use a test called the “Best Interests of the Child” test to decide decision-making responsibility, parenting time and guardianship.
 The test can be found in section 24 of the Children’s Law Reform Act.
 The judge must consider all of the child’s needs and circumstances to decide the child’s best interests, including the parent’s ability to provide for the child.

 Case Conference: A case conference is a meeting between a judge, the parties and the party’s lawyers to try to identify the issues that the parties can agree upon and the issues where there is disagreement.
 The judge will also try to settle the case.
 The judge may make an order at the case conference.